thoughtram/blog/_posts/2017-02-27-three-things-you-didnt-know-about-the-async-pipe.md

 In the described scenario our Observable is what we like to refer to as short-lived.
 The Observable emits exactly one value - an array of contacts in this case - and completes right after that.
 That's the typical scenario when working with http and it's basically the only scenario when working with Promises.

 However, we can totally have Observables that emit multiple values.
 Think about working with websockets for instance.
-We may have an array that builts up over time!
+We may have an array that builds up over time!
 Let's simulate an Observable that emits an array of numbers.
 But instead of emitting just a single array once, it will emit an array every time a new item was added.
 To not let the array grow infinitely we will limit it to the last five items.

 {% highlight js %}
 {% raw %}